Constructor-io/constructorio-java/README.md

 ItemsResponse response = constructor.retrieveItems(request);
 ```

-You can also specify certain id's to retrieve.
+You can also specify certain ids to retrieve.

 ```java
 ItemsRequest request = new ItemsRequest();